sbme-tutorials/sbme-tutorials.github.io/2019/stl-intro/notes/2_oop2.md

 }
 ```

-If we need to control the seperator between elements we can write the function as following:
+If we need to control the separator between elements we can write the function as following:

 ```c++
 void printLL( const IntLL &l , const std::string &sep )